-- 1. Encode the MIV bitstream using the TMIV encoder. - 2.
-Encode the resulting attribute video data using the VVenC encoder (only for RP1 RP4). - 3.
-Multiplex the bitstreams using the TMIV multiplexer (only for RP1 RP4). - 4.
+- 1. Run the encode.py script to: - a.
+Encode the MIV bitstream using the TMIV encoder. - b.
+Encode the resulting attribute video data using the VVenC or HM encoder (only for RP1 ...
+RP4). - c.
+Multiplex the bitstreams using the TMIV multiplexer (only for RP1 ...
+RP4). - 2.
 Decode and render the MIV bitstream using the TMIV decoder.